 Offer callbacks

-What is an offer callback?
+What is an offer callback for?

 How to set up offer callbacks